boozallen/sdp-images/container-hardening.md

     via the [National Vulnerability Database](https://nvd.nist.gov/vuln/search)
     2. Each compliance finding will have their description and possible patch defined in the Excel spreadsheet mentioned in step 6
-    3. The most common remediation techniques include, but are not limited to, updating packages to newer versions, removing packages, and applying system adminstration (ex. chmod a file to be used only by authorized users) to the container.
+    3. The most common remediation techniques include, but are not limited to: updating packages to newer versions, removing packages, and applying system adminstration (ex. chmod a file to be used only by authorized users) to the container
 8. Submit justifications to the Iron Bank container hardening team for any non remediable CVE or compliance findings
     1. In the Excel spreadsheet described in step 6, provide a written justification in the `justification` column for the correlating CVE row